-Lao Chải village is just about 4 miles east of Sapa town.
-The locals here are referred to as “black Hmong” as their traditional clothing are thick jackets that have been dyed black from indigo.
-Many of the homestays in this village are not yet available to book online so you may want to go without a reservation and check out your options when you get there.
+Lao Chải village is just about four miles east of Sapa town.
+The locals here are referred to as “black Hmong” as their traditional clothing is thick jackets that have been dyed black from indigo.
+Many of the homestays in this village are not yet available to book online.
+You may want to go without a reservation and check out your options when you get there.
 If that makes you nervous, Eco Palms House is a good choice.

 Tả Van Village

-Tả Van village is about a 45 minute drive from Sapa town and is another more laid back area to stay.
+Tả Van village is about a 45-minute drive from Sapa town and is another more laid-back area to stay in.
 The Giáy people own most of the restaurants, shops, and homestays, but the Hmong people live further up the mountain and hike down to peddle their wares.
 We really enjoyed staying at the “Salem Homestay” but the owner doesn’t speak English and the property is not yet online (but they do have Facebook!).
 If you’d prefer to book in advance, Mountain River Homestay is a lovely choice.

-The taxi ride to Tả Van village will cost about 200,000 VND for 2 people or 250,000 VND for 4 but keep in mind that the road may be impassable if there have been heavy rains.
+The taxi ride to Tả Van village will cost about 200,000 VND for two people or 250,000 VND for four.
+But keep in mind that the road may be impassable if there have been heavy rains.